Korean reunification: Assessment

 However, there is a downside to this.
 The role of neighboring powers in a unified Korea will change.
 For example, there will continue to be competition between Russia and China to increase their influence on the Korean Peninsula.

+International impact

+If Korea is unified under the ROK government in the south, it would mean the reunified Korea will not be a successor state, but an enlarged continuation of the South Korean state that was founded on 15 August 1948.
+In effect, the reunited Korea would likely retain the South Korean memberships in the United Nations and other international organizations while losing some memberships in other international organizations which North Korea currently holds.